As a Wellcome Biomedical Vacation Scholar (BVS), you’ll work on a self-contained piece of research over six weeks.

 Before you submit your application, you will need to contact your referees and make sure that they are happy to write a reference for you by the deadline.
 Once you submit your application, your referees will be sent an automated email telling them how to submit their references.
 Please submit your application as early as possible to give your referees plenty of time and keep in contact with them to make sure that they have received the email notification.
 Where possible, please enter your referee’s institutional/professional email address.

-Referees will be asked to send their references to us by email to email@example.com by 12 noon on Friday 19 March 2021.
+Referees will be asked to send their references to us by email to firstname.lastname@example.org by the deadline shown in the email they received when you registered them as referees.

 If they would like more information about any of the graduate access programmes that you have applied for, you can provide them with a link to the relevant programme page(s) on this website.